-Using Rekordbox DJ has the distinctive advantage that you prepare your music just once, and then use it from the laptop or export it to a memory stick.
-This is both time-saving and flexible and should help DJ’s easily transition from DJ controller to professional club installations without having to start from scratch preparing their music collection.
+Using Rekordbox DJ has a distinct advantage that you prepare your music just once, and then use it from the laptop or export it to a memory stick.
+This is both time-saving and flexible and should help DJ’s easy transition from DJ controller to professional club installations without having to start from scratch preparing their music collection.

 ROUND 5: Pricing

-Serato DJ’s pricing model is tightly linked the used hardware.
+Serato DJ’s pricing model is tightly linked to the used hardware.

 As said above, if you buy an expensive DJ controller, you get a Serato DJ license for free.
 If you want to get an expansion pack, depending on what you want, prices go from USD 29 up to USD 99.